On the Complexity of Anonymous Communication Through Public Networks: A stepping stone construction,

-During the onion-forming phase, each honest party~$i$ creates two types of onions: (1)~checkpoint onions and (2)~merging onions.
-Each checkpoint onion is formed from a piece of data called a checkpoint datum.
-(See \emph{Checkpoint data}, \emph{Checkpoint onions} and \emph{Merging onions} for descriptions of these objects and how they are created.)
+Let us extend the toy example construction we just saw to a protocol, $\PiTree^{\numOnion, y, t}$, which is a stepping stone for our main construction. $\PiTree^{\numOnion, y, t}$ is pronounced ``Pi-tree'' from the fact that the onions' routing paths are structured like a binary tree graph and is parametrized by the number $\numOnion$ of merging onions per sender (this is also the expected number of checkpoint onions per sender), the number $y$ of rounds per epoch, and the threshold $t$ for missing checkpoint nonces per diagnostic round.
+(We will generally omit the superscript for better readability.)

-Every honest party generates an expected $\numOnion$ checkpoint data from which the party forms the checkpoint onions.
-Additionally, for every message-recipient pair $(m, j)$ in the party's input, the party forms a set of $\numOnion$ merging onions using the message~$m$ and the recipient~$j$.
-All onions are created during the onion-forming phase and released simultaneously in the first round of the execution phase.
+\iftheory \paragraph{The setup phase.} \fi We use a secure onion encryption scheme $(\gen, \formonion, \proconion)$ as a building block (see Section~\ref{sec:prelims} for a description of onion encryption schemes).
+During the setup phase, the participants set up their keys.
+Every honest party $P$ sets up his/her keys $(\pk(P), \sk(P))$ by running the onion encryption scheme's key generation algorithm $\gen$.

-\myparagraph{Checkpoint data} Protocol $\PiBfly$ runs in $\hTree$ epochs, and each epoch lasts $d$ rounds.
-The last round of each epoch is called a \emph{diagnostic round}.
-Let the rounds of the protocols be $1, 2, \dots, {\hTree d}$, and so the diagnostic rounds are $d, {2d}, \dots, {\hTree d}$.
-Each checkpoint onion has a checkpoint (i.e., a pseudorandom nonce) embedded in one of its diagnostic-round layers (i.e., the layers that are meant to be processed after rounds $d, {2d}, \dots, {\hTree d}$).
+\paragraph{The onion-forming phase.} During the onion-forming phase, each honest party~$P$ creates two types of onions: merging onions and checkpoint onions. \begin{itemize} \item On input $\{(m, R)\}$, $P$ forms a set of $\numOnion$ merging onions using the number $y$ of rounds in an epoch, the message~$m$, and the recipient~$R$.